chnacib/discord-codepipeline/README.md

-# discord-codepipeline

-## AWS Codepipeline notification for Discord
+# AWS Codepipeline notification for Discord

 A discord notification triggered by codepipeline, using SNS and AWS Lambda.